 The main difference between disability income insurance, like STD, and Workers’ Compensation insurance is that for disability income insurance, the injury or illness does not need to be work-related.

-There are 2 types of disability income insurance:
+There are two types of disability income insurance:

 - Short-Term Disability (STD) pays you a portion of your income for a short period of time.
-Depending on your plan, STD generally will last between 9 and 52 weeks (or 1 year).
-The average STD policy in Arizona lasts for 6 months.
+Depending on your plan, STD generally will last between nine and 52 weeks (one year).
+The average STD policy in Arizona lasts for six months.
 STD is explained in detail in this article.

 - Long-Term Disability (LTD) pays you a portion of your income after you run out of STD.
-Depending on your plan, LTD may pay you for a specific number of years, like 2 years or 5 years, or until you turn a specific age, like 65.
-To read DB101’s article about LTD, click here.
+Depending on your plan, LTD may pay you for a specific number of years, like two years or five years, or until you turn a specific age, like 65.
+For more details, read DB101’s article about LTD.